Learning outcomes

 3. Chapter 2: Elementary theory of Fourier series.

-4. Chapter 3: Prelude to Cauchy's Theorem (Integral along a path)
+4. Chapter 3: Integral along a path

-5. Chapter 4: Cauchy's theorem
+5. Chapter 4: Analytic functions

-7. Chapter 6: Singularities and Laurent Series
+7. Chapter 6: Singularities and Laurent series

 Assessment method

-The exam score is calculated as follows:
+The exam grade is calculated as follows:

-- if the student takes both tests and obtains less than 2/20 in at least one test or she signs one of the two tests, then the total mark will be 0 (SG)
+- if the student takes both tests and obtains less than 2/20 in at least one test or signs one of the two tests, then the total mark will be 0 (SG)

 Sources, references and any support material